Moustache: Amish

-Mormon
+The Church of Jesus Christ of Latter-day Saints

-Though it is never explicitly stated by the Church of Jesus Christ of Latter-day Saints that all male members must be clean-shaven, within Mormon circles it is often considered "taboo" for men to have moustaches as the missionaries of the church are required to be clean-shaven as well as the honor code of Brigham Young University requiring students to have similar grooming standards.
+Though it is never explicitly stated by the Church of Jesus Christ of Latter-day Saints that all male members must be clean-shaven, within Latter-day Saint circles it is often considered "taboo" for men to have moustaches as the missionaries of the church are required to be clean-shaven as well as the honor code of Brigham Young University requiring students to have similar grooming standards.
 This has become somewhat of a social norm within the church itself.
 This often leads those members who do choose to wear moustaches feel somewhat like they do not quite fit the norm, and yet in the studies shown done by Nielsen and White, these men reportedly do not mind this feeling and that is why they continue to grow their facial hair.

 Islam

-Even though facial grooming is not specifically mentioned within the Qur'an, numerous narrations of hadith (sayings of Muhammad) address personal hygiene, including facial hair maintenance.
+Even though facial grooming is not specifically mentioned within the Qur'an, numerous narrations of hadith (reported sayings of Muhammad) address personal hygiene, including facial hair maintenance.
 In one such example, Muhammad advised that men must grow beards, and as to moustaches, cut the longer hairs as to not let them cover the upper lips (as this is the Fitra, the tradition of prophets).
 Thus, growing a beard while keeping the moustache from covering the upper lip is a well-established tradition in many Muslim societies.

 Notable moustaches

 Individuals

 The longest moustache measures 4.29 m and belongs to Ram Singh Chauhan of India.
 It was measured on the set of Lo Show dei Record in Rome, Italy, on 4 March 2010.

 In some cases, the moustache is so prominently identified with a single individual that it could identify him without any further identifying traits.
 For example, Kaiser Wilhelm II's moustache, grossly exaggerated, featured prominently in Triple Entente propaganda.
-Other notable individuals include: Adolf Hitler, Hulk Hogan, Freddie Mercury, Salvador Dalí, Frank Zappa, Tom Selleck and Steve Harvey.
+Other notable individuals include: Adolf Hitler, Joseph Stalin, Saddam Hussein, Hulk Hogan, Freddie Mercury, Salvador Dalí, Theodore Roosevelt, Frank Zappa, Sam Elliott, Tom Selleck, Burt Reynolds, and Steve Harvey.
 In other cases, such as those of Charlie Chaplin and Groucho Marx, the moustache in question was artificial for most of the wearer's life.

 Following a moped accident that left him with a scar on his upper lip, Paul McCartney decided to grow a moustache in order to hide it.
 The other members of the Beatles decided to do the same.
 They were first seen with this new look on the cover of their 1967 album Sgt.
 Pepper's Lonely Hearts Club Band.
 This marked the return of young men wearing moustaches in the 1960s.